Taking a whale-watching tour is one of the best ways to experience Vancouver’s outdoors.

 When is the Best Time to Visit Vancouver for Whale Watching?

-Carving out the best time for a Vancouver whale watching tour depends on two crucial factors:
+Carving out the best time to whale watch in Vancouver BC depends on two crucial factors:

 First off, there’s no better way to spend summer in Vancouver than out on the water.